 I also bought a house this year!
 Big news, I know.
 I kept pretty quiet about it on social media, but I bought a townhouse/condo in Boulder in spring 2025.
 I really wasn’t sure I wanted to own something and was pretty nervous about it.
 But now that I’ve been living here for 6+ months, I can say that I really like the place.

-For the entirety of 2025, I went dancing probably on average 1-3 times per week.
-I’ve learned salsa, bachata, east coast swing, country swing, contra, and lindy hop.
+For the entirety of 2025, I went dancing about 1-3 times per week.
+I’ve learned salsa, bachata, east coast swing, country swing, west coast swing, contra, and lindy hop.
 I even went to a 3-day salsa convention in Denver!

 I’ve met so many people, and the whole thing has brought a ton of joy, consistency, and community to my life.